aws-samples/aws-secretsmgr-workshop/1_RotatePrivateRDS/README.md

 In order to complete this workshop you'll need the following:
 <br />
 * an AWS Account with administrator access to services used in the module including AWS Secrets Manager, AWS CloudFormation, Amazon EC2, Amazon RDS, and Amazon VPC
-* an [Amazon EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the region you have chosen to create a bastion instance from which you will execute various commands
-* a program (e.g. [putty](https://www.putty.org/) to connect to the Amazon EC2 bastion host using the secure shell (ssh) protocol

 ### Charges